funciones-en-micropython

 • def: Indicates that we are defining a function.

-• return: Specifies the value that the function returns as a result.
+• return: Specifies the value the function returns as a result.
 It is not mandatory, but it is common in functions that perform calculations or transformations.

 It is highly advisable that the function name is descriptive and clearly indicates the task it will perform.

-Let’s look at each of the components of the definition with some examples,
+Let’s look at each of the components of the definition with some examples.

 Simple Function Without Parameters